 If you wish to observe a specific department during a university holiday, please contact the Hull York Medical School (HYMS) directly, details can be found on their website: https://www.hyms.ac.uk/contact

 It is crucial that we keep young people who are interested in a career in the NHS motivated and inspired.
 We are working on different ways to provide an insight into different careers within the NHS, both clinical and non-clinical.
 The Trust employs over 10,000 people in over 350 roles.

 There are a range of classroom resources available on Step into the NHS, and we have produced a series of careers videos suitable for Year 7 and above.
-Nothing beats getting someone in to give their experiences of their job first hand; if you would like a one-off talk from a clinician, please look at the Humber, Coast and Vale Ambassador Scheme.
+Nothing beats getting someone in to give their experiences of their job first hand; if you would like a clinician to attend an event or give a talk at your school, please email us at firstname.lastname@example.org

-We are keen to make links with all educational institutions - primary, secondary, college and universities - and have a range of opportunities which link into the Gatsby Benchmarks.
-If you are interested linking up with the Trust for careers education, curriculum links or anything else, please contact Ellie Dove at firstname.lastname@example.org.
+We are keen to make links with all educational institutions (primary, secondary, sixth form/college and universities) and have a range of opportunities which link into the Gatsby Benchmarks.
+If you are interested linking up with the Trust for careers education, curriculum links or anything else, please contact Ellie Dove at email@example.com

 Attending careers fairs

 Delivering employment talks on application and interview skills

 Broadening horizons talks to highlight the range of jobs in the NHS

 Question and answer sessions with clinicians